Our Top 25 Travel Bucket List Ideas

 Bagan (also known as Pagan) is an ancient city that was once the capital of the first Burmese Empire.
 Bagan serves as home to temples and buildings built from the 11th century to the 13th century.
 There are more than 2000 pagodas and temples that were built by ancient kings.

 "The Pulpit Rock" is a square formation of rock resembling a pulpit, standing 604 meters above the Lysefjord.
 The hike takes about two hours, and when you face the view on the top, you will immediately see why this remarkable rocky plateau receives well over 200,000 visitors every year.

 25. Iguazu Falls, Argentina

 The exquisite Iguaza Falls are also known as the Iguassu Falls or Iguacu Falls.
-The magnificent spectacle of these 275 individual drops has awed tourist, locals and indigenous inhabitants for centuries.
+The magnificent spectacle of these 275 individual drops has served as a natural source of inspiration for tourists, locals, and indigenous inhabitants for centuries.